The Holographic Nature

 By Frank DeFreitas

 The practice of holography creates three-dimensional images called holograms, and a person that works in the field of holography creating them is called a holographer.
-The author of this web page, Frank DeFreitas, has been a holographer for nearly 30 years.
+My name is Frank DeFreitas, and I have been a holographer for over 30 years.
 Any holographer has a deep, meaningful understanding of holographic principles.
-If they do not, holograms are not created and no food gets onto the table.
+If they do not, holograms are not created, and no food gets onto the table.
 In essence, if you want to know about holographic anything, ask a holographer.
 It is the objective of this web page to provide visitors with correct information on holography, and offer a few of my personal views on holographic principles.
 You have my permission to print and use this page.
-Should you choose to pursue further, I welcome you to travel along with me on this journey.

 Holography is a Nobel prize-winning field of physics.
-Holomentation, a term that I developed in 2007, is a process of applying the method used in creating holograms to the creation and maintenance of positive thoughts and living.
+Holomentation is a term that I coined in 2007, growing out of my 1980's paper of the process.
+It is a process of applying the method used in creating holograms to the creation and maintenance of positive thoughts and living.

 Holomentation is not a religion, nor is it a movement.
-It is simply an exercise in thinking.
-It is entirely of the physical realm, and not at all of the spiritual.
+It is not a cult.
+It is pure and simply an exercise in thinking.
+It is entirely of the physical realm.
+It is the nuts and bolts of everyday living: drop a rock, and it hits the ground sort of thing.
 This is not to say that our minds cannot function within, or experience, any higher realms.
-Many believe that they certainly can and do, and that humankind will continue to develop higher levels of functioning as time goes on.
-But here is how I differ: I believe these higher realms are still, and will continue to be, within the physical realm.
+Many believe that they certainly can and do, and that humankind as a whole will continue to develop higher levels of functioning as time goes on.
+But even these higher realms will continue to be within the physical realm.
 It would be deceiving to you, the reader, in a gross, almost maladjusted way, to suggest that holography as a whole, or Holomentation in particular, is otherwise.

 With that being said, and even within those parameters, there is still plenty of unchartered territory for exploration, and opportunity to greatly expand our own coherent thought processes and consciousness.
 And that is what Holomentation is all about.